-Note For description of the profile, path, and name parameters, see "Starting an XA Resource Director" on page 111.
+For description of the profile, path, and name parameters, see "Starting an XA Resource Director".

 The connection profile used to start the XA Resource Director should be named the same as the XA Resource Director name in the profile.
 Additionally, it should be the same as the database name.
 In installations with multiple databases, this makes it easy to associate XA Resource Directors with profile names.